Thewbi/neorv32/README.md

 valid_o <= ctrl_engine.valid;
 ```

-Remembering the large OR for all co-processor valid flags in the ALU?
+Remember the large OR for all co-processor valid flags in the ALU?
 Setting the local valid_o port, will make the parent ALU to set it's done flag which is checked by the main-execution-engine's EX_ALU_WAIT.
 This is where the loop is closed and things come together nicely.

 I must admit, the rest of the coprocessor is not that easy to understand and not easy to explain.
 One would need to understand the details of computing floating point numbers.